morrislab/metient/README.md

 **Metient** (**Met**astasis + gradi**ent**) is a tool to infer cancer-type specific metastatic spread.

-Metient is available a python library that is easily installable via pip.
+Metient is available as a python library, installable via pip.
 It has been tested on Linux.
 Installation and running one of the tutorials should take ~5 minutes.

 ## Installation